OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:28

-And they were bringing horses for Solomon from Egypt and from all countries.
+And horses were brought for Solomon from Egypt and from all countries.

 ---